MyGwork: Model

 myGwork has been recognized for redefining how LGBT+ professionals seek for, locate, and get employment in inclusive organisations.
 Using a combination of a news blog, event hosting, and a social networking function, the company has created an active business network.

 myGwork operates two formal offices, including its global headquarters in London and its European headquarters in Madrid.
 In addition to this, the company has a global presence with partners and operations around the globe.

 WorkPride

 In June 2020, as a result of the coronavirus pandemic cancelling Pride parades across the globe, myGwork announced its first global conference, "WorkPride", a 5-day conference that replaced the cancelled events.

 WorkPride has been held every June since 2020, with hundreds of speakers and thousands of attendees.

 WorkFair

 MyGwork started an annual event, WorkFair, in 2021, making it one of the largest online LGBTQ+ job fairs for graduates and job seekers.
 Attendees can peruse company stands, interact with recruiters, and attend workshops aimed to provide them with the skills essential to stand out in their next job application.

 myGwork Academy

 myGwork founded the myGwork Academy in early 2023 to provide LGBTQ+ training and education that promises to create inclusive environments for all.
-The curriculum is developed by DE&I specialists with specific LGBTQ+ inclusion expertise, with relevant simulations and a variety of gamification and media to hold user engagement.
-All modules conclude with both a certificate of achievement and a call to action to drive the tangible behavioural change to create inclusive workplaces.